 Bundle Your Home and Auto Insurance to Save Money

-A bundled home and auto policy can save you upwards of $63* per month when you work with SelectQuote to find your home and car insurance.
+A bundled home and auto policy can save you an average of $693 per year when you work with SelectQuote to find your home and car insurance.

 Average Home and Auto Insurance Rates in

 The rates listed below represent real average rates for SelectQuote customers in different South Carolina cities.
 Your own rates will vary by ZIP code, the age of your home, available discounts and other factors.

 |City||Avg.
 Monthly Home Insurance Rate||Avg.
 Monthly Auto Insurance Rate||Avg.
 Monthly Rate of Bundled Policies|

 Average monthly rates are from effective SelectQuote customer policies between 4/1/2022 and 3/31/2023.

 Almost 4 million drivers share South Carolina’s roadways, where an average of 140,000 traffic collisions occur each year.1,2 Each of these drivers needs car insurance to help protect them from financial liability if they cause a car accident.
 SelectQuote is here to help if you have questions about buying auto insurance or how to compare quotes from different insurance companies at one time.

 Auto Insurance Laws and Requirements